biswa2210/PROJECT-2-UEMK/README.md

 3.Click on discussions.
 Here you have to enter your username and password (firebase-provided password in home page).
 Then you will be added in a discussion group for doubt clearing where the developers will answer your questions regarding this website.
 Go back to main page.<br>
 4.Click on feedback.
 Here you can write in the comment section.
 You can write about how much this website is useful or any idea for improvement in this website.
 Go back to main page.<br>
 ## Importance :point_down:
+There are two principal applications of algorithm visualization: research and education.
+Potential benefits for researchers are based on expectations that algo-rithm visualization may help uncover some unknown features of algorithms.
+For example, one researcher used a visualization of the recursive Tower of Hanoi algo-rithm in which odd- and even-numbered disks were colored in two different colors.
+He noticed that two disks of the same color never came in direct contact during the algorithm’s execution.
+This observation helped him in developing a better non-recursive version of the classic algorithm.
+The application of algorithm visualization to education seeks to help students learning algorithms.
+The available evidence of its effectiveness is decisively mixed.
+Although some experiments did register positive learning outcomes, others failed to do so.
+The increasing body of evidence indicates that creating sophisticated software systems is not going to be enough.
+In fact, it appears that the level of student involvement with visualization might be more important than specific features of visualization software.
+In some experiments, low-tech visualizations prepared by students were more effective than passive exposure to sophisticated software systems.
 Using this web application user can stusy interesting things about algorithms and learn how they actually work.
 ## Folder Structure :point_down:
 ```bash
 ├── PROJECT-2-UEMK